Learn to design and analyse electrical systems in renewable energy generation.

 Why study renewable energy online with the University of Aberdeen?

-Learn with a university leading the way in renewables, carbon capture, fuel cells, digitalisation and more.
+Progress your career with a university leading the way in renewables, carbon capture, fuel cells and digitalisation.

 How you’ll study